 The implementation of the European Union (EU) Directive on Administrative Cooperation (DAC6) in Danish law is completed, as the bill was approved on 19 December 2019.
 The Executive Order setting out the details of the implementation was published 31 December 2019.
-The tax agency has announced they will draft a guidance, which is expected to be completed during spring 2020.
-The Danish implementation is similar to the wording of the Directive (i.e. no significant extensions would be expected).
+On 17 April 2020, the tax agency published DAC6 guidance that contains various examples and the tax agency's interpretations of the Directive.
+The Danish implementation and interpretation is similar to the wording of the Directive.

 DAC6 imposes mandatory disclosure requirements for certain arrangements with a cross-border element that meet certain criteria (so-called hallmarks) that are seen to present a potential risk of tax avoidance.
 The reporting obligation is effective for such cross-border arrangements entered into as of 25 June 2018 with reporting starting on 31 August 2020.

 Note (July 1 2020): In the view of the current situation, it has been decided to grant a postponement in regard to the reporting that must be made to the Danish tax authorities.
 The Danish Ministry of Taxation has postponed the reporting deadlines:

 - The deadline for the reporting of reportable cross-border arrangement in the retroactive period 25 June 2018 to 30 June 2020, has be postponed from 31 August 2020 to 28 February 2021.

 - The 30-days deadline for reporting arrangement as of July 1, 2020 has been postponed from 1 July 2020 to 1 January.

 However, as of 1st July it is possible to report arrangements to the Danish tax agency, even though the deadlines have been postponed.